 BUILD YOUR OWN BOOTABLE MONTEREY USB DISK!

-This post will explain how to : ‘create bootable Monterey USB disk’.
+This post will explain how to : ‘create bootable macOS Monterey USB disk’.
 A bootable disk is a much more convenient procedure to use than the ‘recovery mode’ .
 Recovery will not always start with the latest build or version of Apple’s software as this also depends on your hardware used. ( production year ).
 You may startup with Mojave, Big Sur depending on your used system and then proceed with some software updates which should end up in an equal system state as a straightforward installed bootable system disk .
 However I feel that any mayor software update

 will leave some traces of the upgraded software in your Mac’s system.